Create a Power BI report using the Common Data Service connector

-ApproalStatus ApprovalStatus_Display 1 Submitted 2 In Review 3 Approved 4 Rejected
+ApprovalStatus ApprovalStatus_Display 1 Submitted 2 In Review 3 Approved 4 Rejected

-Relationships in Common Data Service for Apps require you to create a relationship within PowerBI desktop between the two entities using a GUID field, this is a system generated unique identifier that ensures relationships are created for the create records where ambiguity or duplication may exist with other fields.
+Relationships in Common Data Service require you to create a relationship within Power BI desktop between the two entities using a GUID field, this is a system-generated unique identifier that ensures relationships are created for the create records where ambiguity or duplication may exist with other fields.
 You can read more about managing relationships in Power BI desktop here.

 While some relationships may be automatically created, you can still review and ensure the correct relationships are established when creating your report:

 - The lookup field on the entity will contain the GUID of the record in the related entity.

-- Using the PowerBI desktop Manage Relationships feature, you would create a new relationship between your lookup field, and the id field on the related entity.
+- Using the Power BI desktop Manage Relationships feature, you would create a new relationship between your lookup field, and the id field on the related entity.